RobertARandolph/AdmiralBumbleBee.com/DAW-Wants.md

   * Show edit group children (things that will respond to edits together).
 * Search for clip by name.
   * Optionally select these clips.

+## Routing

+* Display all inputs to this location.
+* Display all outputs of this location.
+* From any 'routing' UI, search for possible destinations.
+* From any 'routing' UI, search for possible inputs.

 # Effects